napisani/pinterest-scrape-go/README.md

 `pintrest-scrape-go` is a Go library that allows you to scrape and download images from Pinterest based on a search query.

+This project is largely a port of the python project: (pinscrape)[https://github.com/iamatulsingh/pinscrape].
+Most features have been ported except for the use of proxies.

 ## Installation

 To use `pintrest-scrape-go`, you need to have Go installed and set up on your machine.
 Once you have Go installed, you can install the library by running the following command: